ocurrent/ocurrent-deployer/README.md

 2. Once it has passed CI/review, a project admin will `git push origin HEAD:live` to deploy it.
 3. If it works, the PR can be merged to master.

-To add new services:
+### Add a new service

 1. Deploy the service(s) manually using `docker stack deploy` first.
 2. Once that's working, make a PR against the ocurrent-deployer repository adding a rule to keep the services up-to-date.
    For the PR:
-	- Drop the id\_rsa.pub key in the ~/.ssh/authorized\_keys folder on the machine where you want the deployer to deploy the container.
+	- Drop the id\_rsa.pub key in the ~/.ssh/authorized\_keys file on the machine where you want the deployer to deploy the container.
-	- Add the machine where you want to have the deployments to the `context/meta` folder.
+	- Add the machine where you want to have the deployments to the `context/meta` folder. eg to add `awesome.ocaml.org`
+      ```
+      docker --config config/docker context create \
+        --docker host=ssh://awesome.ocaml.org \
+        --description="awesome.ocaml.org" \
+        awesome-ocaml-org
+      ```
 	- The hash for the folder inside `context/meta` is generated with `docker context create <machine_name>`.
-	- Add to `known_hosts` with ssh-keyscan of the host where you are deploying the service.
+	- Add to `known_hosts` with ssh-keyscan of the host where you are deploying the service. eg
+      ```
+      ssh-keyscan -H awesome.ocmal.org >> config/ssh/known_hosts
+      ```

 [OCurrent]: https://github.com/ocurrent/ocurrent
 [MirageOS]: https://mirage.io/